aeshHowady/ELK-Stack-Project/README.md

 name: docker<br/>
 state: present

--_this task of the playbook is to increase the virtual memory on the VM, which is a system requirement for the ELK container\
+this task of the playbook is to increase the virtual memory on the VM, which is a system requirement for the ELK container<br/>
-name: Increase virtual memory\
+name: Increase virtual memory<br/>
-command: sysctl -w vm.max_map_count=262144\
+command: sysctl -w vm.max_map_count=262144<br/>

--_Use docker_container module, Launching and Exposing the Container, so after Docker is installed, download and run the image sebp/elk container that should be started with the following published ports.\
+Use docker_container module, Launching and Exposing the Container, so after Docker is installed, download and run the image sebp/elk container that should be started with the following published ports.<br/>
-name: download and launch a docker elk container
+name: download and launch a docker elk container<br/>
 docker_container:
  name: elk\
  image: sebp/elk\
  state: started<br/>
- published_ports:\
+ published_ports:
- 5601:5601\
+ 5601:5601
  9200:9200<br/>
  5044:5044